INVESTOR RELATIONS

 Eigo Nosaka

-To Our Shareholders and Those Considering Investing in Treasure Factory
+To Our Shareholders and Prospective Investors in Treasure Factory

 We sincerely appreciate your investment or interest in Treasure Factory.

-Efforts for the fiscal year ending February 2026
+Efforts in the second half of the fiscal year ending February 2026

 Medium-to Long-Term Growth Strategies

-Our Group has 5 growth strategies to achieve net sales of 58.9 billion yen and consolidated ordinary income of 5.6 billion yen in the fiscal year ending February 2028.
+Our Group has 5 growth strategies to achieve net sales of 58.9 billion yen and consolidated operating profit of 5.6 billion yen in the fiscal year ended February 2028.

 Policy1Growth of the Reuse Business